Tibetan Thangka Painting

 There are several stages or steps in the making of a Thangka.
 These steps sometimes may take several months or even several years to complete.
 Additionally, the materials used for painting Thangkas include colors that are usually taken from local Tibetan mines.
 These materials may include agate, gold, silver, cinnabar, saffron, ocher, rhubarb, and many other minerals.

 To create the ideal pigment for painting, these materials are ground several times.
-Afterward, a minimal amount of a cattle bile in the form of gel is mixed with the ground materials.
-This makes the materials even more durable and long lasting.
+Afterward, a minimal amount of cattle bile in the form of gel is mixed with the ground materials.
+This makes the materials even more durable and long-lasting.
 Thus, you can surely expect the color of the Thangka to withstand the test of time.

 The creators of Thangkas carefully choose the canvas for the Thangka.
 They generally choose light-colored canvas.
 They also make sure that the canvas is neither too hard nor too thick.
 The reason for this is that too hard or too thick canvas can make the paint peel off and can cause cracking and wrinkles on the canvas.